valhuber/PDL/readme_probabilistic.md

 This creates a BRAND NEW database from scratch (simulates existing customer database with no logic).

-**STEP 2: Generate Logic via Copilot**
+**STEP 2: Generate Logic via Copilot (NEW Chat Session)**

-Ask Copilot to generate the probabilistic logic files.
-Provide this prompt:
+**IMPORTANT:** Open a **NEW Copilot chat session** (to simulate a cold start without conversation history).

+Copilot will automatically read `.github/.copilot-instructions.md` and the training files in `docs/training/`.

+Ask Copilot:
 ```
-Please generate the probabilistic logic for supplier selection:
+Please generate the probabilistic logic for supplier selection based on docs/training/pdl_project_guide.md:
 - Create logic/logic_discovery/check_credit.py with deterministic + conditional AI formula
 - Create logic/logic_discovery/ai_requests/supplier_selection.py with Request Pattern
 - Add SysSupplierReq model to database/models_restart.py with relationships